11 REASONS TO VISIT QUÉBEC CITY, QC

 The Plains of Abraham Museum encourages visitors to learn about the battles that took place here.
 You can choose between an interactive museum experience or a guided tour.

 It’s open daily from 9 am to 5 pm.
-Admission is free on Canada Day (July 1) and Remembrance Day (November 11) every year.
+Admission is free on Canada Day (July 1), Remembrance Day (November 11), and March 17 (Anniversary of the National Battlefields Commission).

 Get Lost Around Old Québec for a While